GOVERNANCE · FUNCTIONAL ORGANIZATION

 ESG Steering Group

-Convened by the president, the ESG steering group helps management drive sustainable development across three dimensions.
+Convened by the president, with functional heads as members, the ESG steering group helps management drive corporate sustainability across three dimensions.

 Corporate Governance Officer